 The Wessex Hub Family of Schools

-The Wessex Hub is led by Axbridge First School Academy, in partnership with:
+The Wessex Hub is led by Axbridge First School Academy, in partnership with all our Trust schools.

 All schools are judged as Good or Outstanding in their recent Ofsted inspections and have a strong record of working with ITT providers.
 There is a vast array of expertise in the group of schools.
 Somerset SCITT are our accredited ITT partner, and judged as Outstanding by Ofsted in 2017.
 The University of Worcester provide the necessary accreditation for your qualification.